jacob-tucker/ip-discovery/README.md

 # IP Discovery Platform

-A platform for discovering intellectual property assets on the Story Protocol blockchain.
+A platform for discovering intellectual property assets on the Story blockchain.

 ## Overview

-IP Discovery is a platform that allows users to browse and search through a curated list of IP assets registered on the Story Protocol blockchain.
+IP Discovery is a platform that allows users to browse and search through a curated list of IP assets registered on the Story blockchain.
 The platform provides detailed information about each asset, including its creators, tags, and links to the original content on IPFS.

 ## Features